datarza/DataViewExtenders/README.md

 ## Features for DataGridView

-- DataRowState visualization in the RowHeaders for the changed and inserted rows (DataGridView.AddDataRowStateDrawingInRowHeaders)
+- DataRowState visualization in the RowHeaders for the changed and inserted rows
-- Set visualization styles for DataGridViewColumns in a number of different ways (DataGridViewColumn.Set[MethodName]Style)
+- Visualization styles for DataGridViewColumns in a number of different ways
-- Preparation the DataGridView for showing data (PrepareStyleForShowingData), editing data (PrepareStyleForEditingData) and reports (PrepareStyleForShowingReportData).
+- Preparation the DataGridView for showing data, editing data and reports
-- Tuned and auto generating columns by DataType and preferences
+- Tuned and auto generated columns by DataType and preferences
+- Special patern for lists
 ...and much more

 Please, read [DataGridView Wiki](../../wiki/DataGridView) for detail information.